ROH World Tag Team Championship

-The ROH World Tag Team Championship is a professional wrestling world tag team championship contested for in the American professional wrestling promotion Ring of Honor (ROH).
-The current champions are La Facción Ingobernable (Rush and Sammy Guevara), who are in their first reign as a team, but first for Rush and second for Guevara individually.
-They won the vacant titles by defeating The Outrunners (Turbo Floyd and Truth Magnum) on August 29, 2025, at Death Before Dishonor in Philadelphia, Pennsylvania.
-Previous champions Sons of Texas (Dustin Rhodes and Guevara) vacated the titles due to Dustin undergoing double knee replacement surgery.
+The ROH World Tag Team Championship is a men's professional wrestling world tag team championship created and promoted by the American promotion Ring of Honor (ROH).
+Establish on September 21, 2002, it is the company's traditional tag team title, contested between teams of two wrestlers, and the inaugural champions were The Prophecy (Christopher Daniels and Donovan Morgan).
+In addition to being in ROH, the championship is also occasionally defended on All Elite Wrestling's (AEW) programs, as AEW and ROH are both owned by Tony Khan.
+The current champions are El Sky Team (Místico and Máscara Dorada), who are in their first reign as a team and individually.
+They won the title by defeating La Facción Ingobernable (Sammy Guevara and The Beast Mortos) at CMLL Super Viernes on June 26, 2026.

 History

 One-half of the inaugural ROH Tag Team champions Christopher Daniels.

 The ROH Tag Team Championship was introduced at Unscripted on September 21, 2002, where ROH held a tournament to crown the first champions.
 At the time, ROH did not have title belts, and instead presented Christopher Daniels and Donovan Morgan (The Prophecy), the winners of the tournament, with a trophy.

 The title became the ROH World Tag Team Championship after then champions Austin Aries and Roderick Strong defeated Naruki Doi and Masato Yoshino on July 9, 2006, while on a tour in Japan with Dragon Gate and Pro Wrestling Noah.
 Since then, the title has also been defended in the United Kingdom.

 On December 10, 2022 at Final Battle The Briscoe Brothers became record setting 13-time champions.
 During their reign, one-half of The Briscoe Brothers Jay Briscoe died in a car accident on January 17, 2023.
 His brother Mark Briscoe kept the title until it was vacated at Supercard of Honor on March 21, 2023.